bmehta/books-react-next/README.md

 # What is this?
-A project to manage book suggestions with React, Next, Firebase and Google Books API.
+- A project to manage book suggestions with React, Next, Firebase and Google Books API.
+- Uses Material UI for styles
-It uses Vercel for environment variables and deployments.
+- Uses Vercel for deployments and environment variables.

 # Demo
 https://books-bmehta.vercel.app/